cattanich/BLA_Technical-Interview-Exercise_CC/README.md

 - Main page with a search bar and paginated list of Pokémon from https://pokeapi.co/.
 - Each Pokémon card shows image + name.
 - Clicking a Pokémon opens a modal with abilities, moves, and forms.
-- Use Zustand for state management.
+- Use Context API for state management.
 - Use TailwindCSS for styling.
 - Implement routing with React Router.